🔄

 So, do you really need one?

 If you’re in a hard water area and struggling with dry skin, dull hair, and constant limescale battles, a water softener could be well worth the investment.
-It’s not just about cleaner sinks — it’s about feeling better in your skin, extending the life of your appliances, and giving yourself a break from scrubbing.

 If you’re not ready for that type of commitment yet or want to test the waters (pun intended!), a water conditioner, descaler, or even a good shower filter might be a great first step.